FreeRTOS/FreeRTOS-SMP-Demos/FreeRTOS/Demo/XCOREAI_xClang/README.md

 ### When testingmainBLINKY_DEMO is set to 1
-When `testingmainBLINKY_DEMO` is set to 1, the demo application creates two tasks which periodically toggle two on-board LEDs (LED 0 and LED 1).
+When `testingmainBLINKY_DEMO` is set to 1, the demo application creates two tasks, each of which periodically toggles an on-board LED (LED 0 by one task and and LED 1 by the other).

 ### When testingmainBLINKY_DEMO is set to 0
 When `testingmainBLINKY_DEMO` is set to 0, the demo application implements a